-Schools with otherwise excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as income levels.
+Schools with excellent racial and ethnic diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
 Get a better idea of how Adrian supports low-income students by visiting the Financial Aid Page.

-What are you looking for in regards to college diversity?
-Contact the school to see what type of clubs and support groups are available to inspire diverse perspectives.
+What are you looking for when it comes to college diversity?
+Contact the school to see what kind of clubs and support groups are available to promote varied perspectives.